 However, TrickBoot was not the only ransomware to target firmware and the lower layers of devices.
-Researchers also identified new ransomware known as EFILock using malicious bootloaders to disrupt the boot process and gain control over victim machines.

-All of these examples highlight the strategic value of firmware in a ransomware attack.
+Researchers also identified new ransomware known as EFILock using malicious bootloaders to disrupt the boot process and gain control over victim machines. firmware in a ransomware attack.
 By controlling firmware and the boot process, an attacker can disable a device while ensuring that the attacker's code always runs first and enjoys the system's highest privileges.
 As a result, we can expect to see other ransomware follow TrickBot's lead and increasingly targeting firmware components.